 Discussions on a possible ring road dated back to the mid-19th century when it was realised that slum housing would need to be replaced with new developments away from the inner-city.
 However, it was 1903 before construction began on the A5058, better known as Queens Drive.
 It was completed in 1927, by which time the dual carriageway connected Breeze Hill in Bootle with Aigburth Vale.

 Fruitless discussions had also taken place during the 19th century about a possible road tunnel under the River Mersey.
-It was 1925 before work actually commenced, and the two pilot tunnels met under the river in 1928.
+It was 1925 when work commenced, and the two pilot tunnels met under the river in 1928.
 The completed tunnel, named Queensway, was opened in 1934.
-It was 2 miles long with four lanes, two in each direction, and two branch tunnels to take traffic to the Birkenhead and Liverpool docks.
+It was 2 miles long with four lanes, two in each direction, and two branch tunnels to take traffic to the Birkenhead and Liverpool docks, respectively.

 Two streams which surfaced in Wavertree, and eventually fed the lakes in Sefton Park and Greenbank Park, entered the Mersey via a creek at Otterspool.
 John Brodie, the City Engineer, was keen to reclaim the shoreline at Otterspool and build a promenade.
 Spoil from the excavation work on the Queensway tunnel project was dumped on the shoreline for use as a base for the reclamation, and a concrete sea wall was constructed between 1930 and 1932.
 The land between the wall and the original shoreline was subsequently filled in with household refuse.
 It was 1950 before the promenade was opened after it had been landscaped.

 I briefly mentioned them in the course of covering the late 17th and early 18th century.
 It is time to pick up the subject again, giving some examples of industries that appeared from the mid-19th century and on into the 20th century.